I think of myself as a BBQ Ph.D.

 Mountain scenery soothes my soul.
 When I get a chance I hike through the mountains to places I can’t reach by road.
 About six years ago, I thought my hiking days were over.
 I had gained weight over the years.
 On one hike I wanted to give up so, my husband carried my pack up the mountain.
 After that, I stayed behind while my husband and daughter hiked.

-Four years ago, I lost fifty pounds.
+Several years ago, I lost fifty pounds.
 The first thing I did was climb a fourteener (14,000 foot mountain).
 Since then, I have hiked several fourteeners because…I can.
 The weight loss journey was tough and I struggle to maintain my weight.
 Always will.
 Hiking in the mountains is one way I fight that battle.

 Crazy Container Lady